MrMADS28289/Auto-Showroom/README.md

 * You can create your account.
 * You can add your own products.
 * You can see your added products.

+### Description
+* This is a cars diller website.
+You can buy or sell cars. you can login with facebook, Google or email password.
+Can you can see all inventory.
+You can manage your inventory , like edit delete etc.